Sesame Logo

 As blood pumps through arteries, it creates pressure on the artery walls.
 This pressure, known as blood pressure, is the force that enables blood to travel inside your arteries.

-Your blood pressure doesn’t always stay the same.
-It changes depending on what you’re doing and your heart rate.
 For instance, if you’re exercising or excited, your blood pressure will typically go up.
 This happens because your heart typically beats faster in those moments.
-On the other hand, if you’re resting or sleeping, your blood pressure tends to be lower, like your heart rate in more relaxed moments.
+If you’re resting or sleeping, your blood pressure tends to be lower, since your heart rate is typically slower when you're relaxed.

 High blood pressure, or hypertension, occurs when the pressure needed to pump blood through your arteries is consistently too high.
 It usually develops over a longer period of time.
 Data shows that nearly half of adults in the United States have hypertension.
 Out of those adults, only around 1 in 4 have their hypertension under control.

-The American College of Cardiology (ACC) and the American Heart Association (AHA) define hypertension as a blood pressure reading that is generally above 130/80 mmHg.
-The Centers for Disease Control and Prevention (CDC) defines a normal blood pressure level as less than 120/80 mmHg.
 The most common treatment for hypertension is prescription medication.
 However, all adults with high blood pressure are also encouraged to make lifestyle changes alongside any other form of treatment to manage their hypertension.

-What is Dehydration?
+What is dehydration?

 Dehydration happens when the body has less water than it needs to function.
 Losing fluids without replacing them and not drinking enough water can lead to dehydration.